amleokart/FWT-WebAplikacija2/README.md

-# FWT-WebAplikacija2
+# FacultyWebsite

-Web aplikacija za stranicu fakulteta

-Kreirano u svrhu predmeta Frontend web tehnologije
+Web application for a faculty page with specific functionalities